 - Family Health Center

 A sister group to Alcoholics Anonymous, Narcotics Anonymous is the 12-step recovery group for people looking to break drug addictions of any type.
 While the 12-step program does promote surrender of addiction over to a higher power, NA isn’t affiliated with any religious group or creed, and NA meetings are open to people from all walks of life.
 There are different groups catered to men, women, LGBTQ and many other designations, though you may also consider joining an open group that has a diverse membership.

 - Narcotics Anonymous

 SMART Recovery Meetings

 Twelve-step programs aren’t the best course of action for everyone.
 SMART Recovery is a recovery group that’s built around that very idea.
 SMART Recovery puts people in touch with their own capacity to heal through self-management and science-based recovery techniques.
-This recovery group is open to all, and is suited to individuals who are struggling with addictions of all kinds, including those to drugs and alcohol.
-While there aren’t any SMART Recovery meetings in Hyattsville directly, you do have some options in neighboring communities.
+This recovery group is open to all and is suited to individuals who are struggling with addictions of all kinds, including drugs and alcohol.
+While there aren’t any SMART Recovery meetings directly in your area, you do have some options in neighboring communities.

-While Hyattsville drug treatment facilities and Hyattsville alcohol treatment facilities are available, sometimes it’s a good idea to consider additional programs in the surrounding area.
-You can also look to a national treatment facility, like The Recovery Village, which has locations around the country.
+While local drug treatment facilities and alcohol treatment facilities are available, sometimes it’s a good idea to consider additional programs in the surrounding area.
+By changing your environment, you can gain a fresh perspective on your recovery process.